Nervousync/NervousyncUtils/README.md

 1.Create a launcher implementation class, implement the org.nervousync.launcher.StartupLauncher interface, add the org.nervousync.annotations.launcher.Launcher annotation to the implementation class, and set the value attribute of the Launcher annotation.
 2.Create the META-INF/services/org.nervousync.launcher.StartupLauncher file and write the complete class name of the implementation class (package name + class name) in the file.
 **Manage startup launcher**
-* By calling the registeredLaunchers method of StartupManager, you can obtain the configuration information of all registered launchers.
+* By calling the registeredLaunchers method of StartupManager, you can collect the configuration information of all registered launchers.
 * The startup type of registered launcher can be modified by calling the config method of StartupManager.
 * By calling the start/stop/restart method of StartupManager, you can start/stop/restart the specified starter.